anacierdem/ed64/README.md

 This will print the communication on the console as well as starting a socket connection on the port given by `--server-port=1338`.
 If port is not given it defaults to 1337.
 This is the point of communication with say GDB.

-Tested to be working with OS v2.12
+Tested to be working with OS v2.12 on an everdrive64 v3.

 ## ED64 rebootable example